Fertmeneses/AI-quantum-noise-spectroscopy/README.md

 ## Deep Learning algorithm

-In our application, the input data are magnetic signals as a function of time.
-As the signals are convoluted with magnetic noise, our task is to determine the noise spectral density, expressed in a frequency space.
+For the task of determining the Power Spectral Density (PSD) from magnetic signals, we have designed an **AI algorithm** that takes **magnetic timeseries as input data** and **returns the PSD of the underlying magnetic noise** in the frequency space.